johnwaldo/PScharts/README.md

 - **Placement chart** — finish position at each match
 - **Per-stage breakdown** — expand any match row to see hits, HF, and percentage for every stage
 - **Division-aware** — automatically detects which division you shot in each match and shows division-specific results
+- **Match type detection** — identifies USPSA, IDPA, IPSC, Steel Challenge, 3-Gun, PCSL, ICORE matches; non-USPSA matches are shown in history but excluded from charts
+- **Filter matches** — checkboxes let you include or exclude individual matches from your charts without deleting them
+- **Delete matches** — permanently remove a match from history and cache via the delete button on each row
 - **Local caching** — match data is cached in browser storage; individual matches can be refreshed on demand
 - **No external server** — everything runs locally in your browser using your existing PractiScore login session